Security Recommendations

 -

-Use caution: If you view a website that does not look quite right, or unexpected things happen when you visit, close your browser, download the latest updates for your security software and perform a quick scan on your PC.
+Use caution: If a website looks suspicious or behaves unexpectedly, close your browser immediately.
+Update your security software and run a quick scan on your PC to ensure safety.

 -

-Pirated software: Malware is often bundled together with pirated software.
-When you install the pirated software you may also install malware.
+Pirated software: Malware is often hidden within pirated software.
+Installing a pirated software may unintentionally install malware as well.

 -

-Social engineering: Malware authors often try and trick you into doing what they want.
-This can be clicking or opening a file because it looks legitimate, paying money to unlock your PC or visiting a malicious webpage.
-These deceptive appeals are known as social engineering.
+Social engineering: Malware creators often use deceptive tactics to trick you into taking harmful actions, such as clicking on a fake link, opening a file that appears legitimate, paying money to "unlock" your PC, or visiting a malicious website.
+These tactics are referred to as social engineering.

 -

-Passwords: Attackers may try to guess your Windows account or other passwords.
-This is why you should always use a password that cannot be guessed easily.
-A strong password has at least eight characters and includes letters, numbers, and symbols.
+Passwords: Attackers may attempt to guess your Windows account or other passwords.
+Always create strong passwords that are hard to guess.
+A strong password should be at least eight characters long and contain letters, numbers, and symbols.

 -

-Removable drives: Some types of malware, such as worms, can spread by copying themselves to any USB flash drives or other removable drives that are connected to your computer.
-Always be careful when sharing removable drives, and make sure you scan them.
+Removable drives: Malware like worms can spread by copying itself to USB flash drives or other removable devices connected to your PC.
+Always exercise caution when sharing removable drives and ensure they are scanned for threats.

 Limit User Privileges

-Many malware threats need full access to your computer to execute properly.
-Windows 10, Windows 8.1, Windows 7, and Windows Vista use User Account Control (UAC) to limit program's actions without permission.
+Many malware threats require full access to your computer to function effectively.
+Windows 10, Windows 8.1, Windows 7, and Windows Vista use User Account Control (UAC) to restrict program actions without your permission.

 Windows 10 Elevated Security